 An older version of this guide is available in video format.
-Click on the image below to watch the video or scroll down for the written version.
+Click below to watch the video or scroll down for the written version.

 When logging into APEX for the very first time, you are greeted with a screen containing three tabs: Starting package, Starting location, and Company details.
 You can go back and forth between those tabs until you are satisfied with your choices.
 Please make use of the many information icons, each of which will provide more details about a line when hovering over it.
 To further assist you in choosing a good combination of faction, planet and package, we have set up this page.
 You may open it separately now and use it as a reference while going through this tutorial in order to make the most informed decision.